aws-samples/aws-nitro-enclaves-workshop/workshop/content/getting-started/aws-event/portal.en.md

 ![Event Engine AWS Console](/images/event-engine-aws-console.png)

+{{% notice warning %}}
+The AWS Region you will use for your workshop may vary from the screenshot above.
+Check with your instructor if you have any questions.
+{{% /notice %}}

 Take the defaults and click on **Open AWS Console**.
 This will open AWS Console in a new browser tab.

 Navigate to the AWS Cloud9 console to view and open your environment IDE.